WordPress security is easy, when you have the right automated tools.

 When you use the Sucuri WordPress security platform your website is also scanned for malware infections.

 This is necessary, even though there is a firewall.
 There are several other ways and means how a WordPress site can get hacked, like from an administrator’s infected computer.
-Hence why it is always important to use a combo of security tools, like a web application firewall, malware scanner and a security audit logs plugin that allows you to see exactly what is happening on your site.
+Hence why it is always important to use a combo of security tools, like a web application firewall, malware scanner and a security activity logs plugin that allows you to see exactly what is happening on your site.

 Free Malware Infection Removal